Chinmoy17/Chat-with-pdf--10-minutes-school/README.md

 - **Tesseract Path:**
   Make sure to set the correct path for Tesseract OCR in your code as shown above.
  ** This app could be further improved such as:
- -Adding and option for MCQ mode and CQ mode.
+ - Adding and option for MCQ mode and CQ mode.
- -As we can already add multiple pdfs, we can use it in many other ways such as comparing Resumes and other stuffs too.
+ - As we can already add multiple pdfs, we can use it in many other ways such as comparing Resumes and other stuffs too.
- -Moreover, It is kind of in a generalized state.
+ - Moreover, It is kind of in a generalized state.
 We can work more on specific pdf criterias too if given the goal!!
- -The prompt is designed to  give the answers in the asked language.
+ - The prompt is designed to  give the answers in the asked language.
- -If given cloud access, it could be hosted too.
+ - If given cloud access, it could be hosted too.
 - **API Documentation:**
   See FastAPI docs at `/docs` after running the API.